 Doctors use methadone because it doesn’t produce the “high” associated with either heroin or morphine, while still reducing some of the withdrawal symptoms.
 This can help reduce the feeling of dependency while also reducing chemical dependence over time.

 The program you’re on will control the length of time that methadone should be used.
-Methadone itself can be addictive, with side effects and withdrawal symptoms, and addiction treatment plans mostly use it to reduce the impact of psychological addiction.
+Methadone itself can be addictive, with mental and physical side effects as well as withdrawal symptoms.
+Addiction treatment plans mostly use it to reduce the impact of psychological addiction.

 - Dry mouth